nbeadling/MarvelCinematicUniversiveTriviaGame/README.md

 I also used StreamWriter and StreamReader to create an audit log of every game played and implemented a secret input to display the log.

+I also just create a SQL Database and now a user can create an account and login into the account.

+Future functions:
+  - A user being able to review there past games and scores
+  - A user being able to see all the scores of a specific game (Including there score and other user scores

 Completed Trivia games:
   1. Iron Man
   2. The Incredible Hulk